kielczykowski/AI-on-Microsoft-Azure/vision/Extract insights from videos with the Video Indexer service.md

 2. Use cases

-    * Unstructured data analysis
+    * Creating thumbnails for videos for blog
-    * Mobile ocr out of image applications
+    * Mobile ocr out of video applications
     * Mobile scanners for food product labels (for people with sight problems)
+    * Create descriptions of what can be seen on image for people with sight problems

 3. How to
     1. Tool usage